 - Place the mushrooms, gill side down onto the grill pan.
-Cook about 10 minutes per side, or until mushrooms are tender.
+Cook 5 to 7 minutes per side, or until mushrooms are tender.

 - Place the mushrooms on the toasted buns and top each with a tomato slice, microgreens, and a generous slather of Pepita Pesto.